 “I loathe my own life; I will give full vent to my complaint; I will speak in the bitterness of my soul.
 Job 10:1

-Yesterday we started to take a look at bitterness.
 Bitterness is a result of not dealing biblically with being hurt and angry.
-I left you with this thought, “When anger is allowed to fester and a person ruminates on their hurt the sad result is bitterness.
-Bitterness then, is the result of anger changing from an experience to a belief.
+Consider this thought, “When anger is allowed to fester and a person ruminates on their hurt, the sad result is bitterness.
+Bitterness, then, is the result of anger changing from an experience to a belief.
 Bitterness is seething and constant.
 Bitter people carry very heavy burdens as do angry people, and bitter people tend to “infect” those around them as angry people do as well.”

 I think it would be good for us to examine the face of bitterness.
-We disguise bitterness as many righteous things and in so doing we are deceiving ourselves.
-The most common place we see bitterness revealed in the display of self-righteousness.
+We disguise bitterness as many righteous things, and in so doing, we are deceiving ourselves.
+The most common place we see bitterness revealed is in the display of self-righteousness.

 Self-righteousness is seen when a woman (or man) “plays the martyr.”
 In her speech you will hear statements like this:

 - I work so hard here and no one cares (meaning I work harder than anyone else and you are not paying attention!)